Koschu/Crazyflie-SitAw-Implementation/README.md

 #C Crazyflie-SitAw-Implementation

-These file include the SitAw-Function, but as it is not functionally yet, the important lines are deactivated by "//" To activate the function, remove the double dashes in sitaw.h in line 46
+These file include the SitAw-Function, which is functional now!
+The important lines can be deactivated by "//" To deactivate the function, put the double dashes in sitaw.h in line 46